 Congrats!
 You’ve survived the huge parenting milestone of sending your child off to Kindergarten!

-But now there’s a new challenge for parents: Homework.
+But now there’s a new challenge for parents: homework.

 They have probably had to sit still on a tiny rung spot with their legs folded under them way longer than they’ve ever had to.

 And now we expect them to do more work at home?
 More thinking?
 More sitting?

-Of course they’re going to complain or flat out refuse or even revert to tears and a tantrum.
+Of course they’re going to complain or flat out refuse or revert to tears and a tantrum.